Emmotes/ic_spoilers/docs/virgil.md

 > Unknown effect.

 Storm Sorcerer
+> Virgil increases the damage of all adjacent Champions by `$(amount)%`, and decreases their normal attack speed cooldown by `$(amount___2)` `$(seconds_plural)`.

+Weather Control
 > Unknown effect.

-Unknown Name
-> Virgil increases the damage of all adjacent Champions by `$(amount)%`, and decreases their normal attack speed cooldown by `$(amount___2)` `$(seconds_plural)`.

 Unknown Name
 > If Kent qualifies for an adventure restriction based on his tags, age, ability scores, etc., Virgil may be used as well.